s-shader/Telecom-Customer-Retention-Analysis/README.md

 ### Since the presumed goal, in analyzing churn data is to keep customers, I ran a short secondary analysis looking at if customer left early or later than the average customer

-### I started by creating a new binary variable: 1 if the custumer stayed longer than average, 0 if they didn't
+### I started by creating a new binary variable: 1 if the customer stayed longer than average, 0 if they didn't
 ### Since this only works for customers with a defined account length I could only test closed accounts
 ### As can bee seen below there were no strong correlations with any of the other variables